pylenin/purple-blue/content/posts/installing-python-for-windows.md

 #### Step 3 - Start Installation

-Double click on the installer to start the **installtion process for Python 3.9**.
+Double click on the installer to start the **installation process for Python 3.9**.
 It will open up a dialog box like below.

 ![Dialog Box for Python 3 Installer](/img/install-python/install-python-1.png)